nonpartisan-redistricting-datahub/pdv-tx/README.md

 # pdv-tx
 Partner data validation for Texas.
 Data Partners: PGP / MGGG
+Note: The MGGG and PGP replication files are the same (they are duplicated to reflect the fact that the data is shared).

 **Raw from source:**
 - TX Shapefile (2016 General Election VTDs):